 Why Should Spinach Be Fed Sparingly to Turtles?

-Spinach contains very high amounts of oxalic acid, which inhibits the absorption of calcium.
-As a turtle owner, you may already be aware that it is usually recommended to add calcium supplementation to your turtle’s diet.
-Eating spinach regularly would be a large health concern to your turtle.
+Spinach is not without its downsides and should be offered in relative moderation to your pet.
+Spinach contains very high amounts of oxalic acid, a compound which may limit calcium absorption.
+As a turtle owner, you may already be aware that adding calcium supplementation to your turtle’s diet is usually recommended.
+Eating spinach in high amounts would therefore be a potential health concern for your turtle.

-Spinach isn’t the only vegetable that contains oxalic acid.
-Beets, chard, rhubarb, parsley, and chives are a few others that are best avoided.
+Spinach isn’t the only vegetable that contains high amounts of oxalic acid.
+Beets, turnips, rhubarb, yams, and collards are a few others that are best avoided.

 Importance of Calcium